kaustavha/luvit-docs/doc/api/modules.markdown

 on, until the root of the file system is reached.

-For example, if the file at `'/home/ry/projects/foo.js'` called `require('bar.js')`, then Node.js would look in the following locations, in this order:
+For example, if the file at `'/home/ry/projects/foo.js'` called `require('bar.js')`, then luvit would look in the following locations, in this order:

 * `/home/ry/projects/node_modules/bar.js`